Magic Carpet Ride

 In 1975, Dr Jose Antonio Abreu gathered 11 children together in a Venezuelan garage to play music.
 Dr Abreu believed that communal music making could change the path of children’s lives.
 El Sistema was born.

 El Sistema today is a visionary movement that impacts on young people throughout the world.
 It is credited with improving the lives and lifting the aspirations of participants and their families, reducing crime, increasing school attendance rates and preventing anti-social behaviour.
 Sistema Aotearoa, a partnership between the Ministry for Culture and Heritage and the Auckland Philharmonia orchestra has been operating in Otara since April 2011 and is seeing similar early results as in Venezuela.

 Led by Dr Joe Harrop and based at Otara Music Arts Centre (OMAC), Sistema Aotearoa provides group tuition in a community setting in school, after school and in holidays.
 Musicianship and the skills of playing an orchestral instrument are taught in a way that is suitable to the age group and community involved.
 Students receive high quality tuition through a carefully structured curriculum and excel musically.
 Children from the programme have been featured on National television, performed with International music stars, regularly feature at community events and played for HRH Duchess of Cornwall.

 The basic premise of Sistema Aotearoa – social development, community and a holistic approach- is the foundation of the programme.
 The children are immersed in a collective teaching process from the beginning, exposing them immediately to group dynamics, cooperative behaviour and peer learning.
 Children from different backgrounds and abilities are encouraged to work together, which increases children’s respect, understanding, and empathy for each other.
 Participation is open access, free for all students and instruments are supplied.

-Considerable time is spent working with students’ parents and caregivers, discussing how best to support their child’s practice schedule at home, giving feedback and encouragement.
 Emphasis is placed on developing a supportive community.
 Teachers and students alike are invested in both personal and community success, creating a place where children feel safe and challenged.
 Parents/carers working together with Sistema Aotearoa achieve a common goal, that is a more positive, aspirational future for their children.

-We anticipate that Sistema programmes will be established elsewhere in New Zealand in the near future.
+We anticipate that Sistema programmes will be established elsewhere in New Zealand over the next few years.
 Sistema Aotearoa is sharing its knowledge and experience and remains as a centre for excellence and training to assist the development of these initiatives.